michaeluno/custom-scrollbar/readme.txt

 2. **Setting Page**

 == Changelog ==

+= 1.3.4 - 11/06/2020 =
+- Tweaked the style of some UI elements.
+- Fixed a bug of double slashes on resource URLs.
+- Fixed a bug that scrollbar options were not passed properly when the target element is not found.
+- Fixed a bug that the default options were not applied properly.

 = 1.3.3 - 08/19/2020 =
 - Fixed an incompatibility issue with WordPress 5.5 regarding radio input buttons.